dwyl/PWA-Liveview/README.md

 It has:

 - offline support
-- is "instalable"
+- is "instalable":

 <img width="135" alt="Screenshot 2025-05-08 at 22 02 40" src="https://github.com/user-attachments/assets/dddaaac7-9255-419b-a5ad-44a2a891e93a" />
 <br/>

-The core components are:
+The core components are setup using `Vite` in the _vite.config.js_ file.

 - **Service Worker**:
   A background script - separate thread - that acts as a proxy: intercepts network requests and enables offline caching and background sync.
+  We use the `VitePWA` plugin to enable the Service Worker life-cycle (manage updates)

 - Web App **Manifest** (manifest.webmanifest)
   A JSON file that defines the app’s name, icons, theme color, start URL, etc., used to install the webapp.
+  We produce the Manifest with `Vite` via in the "vite.

-- HTTPS:
+- HTTPS (or localhost):
   Required for secure context: it enables Service Workers and trust.

-We generate the Service Worker and inject the Manifest with `Vite` via in the "vite.config.js" file.

-We use the `VitePWA` plugin to enable the Service Worker life-cycle (manage updates)

 ### Updates life-cycle